jakobhaervig/openfoam-docker-vscode-workflow/README.md

 ![](attachVSCode.gif)

 ## 5. Open a folder to access the file system
-Finally, from within the newly opened window open a folder at root ``/`` to gain full access to the file system of the Docker container:
+Finally, from within the newly opened window open a folder at root ``/`` to gain full access to the file system of the Docker container.

 ![](openFolder.gif)